quicwg/base-drafts/draft-ietf-quic-recovery.md

 * If RTO is earlier, schedule a TLP alarm in its place.
 That is, PTO SHOULD be scheduled for min(RTO, PTO).

-kDelayedAckTimeout is the worst case delayed ACK timer.
-When the is exactly one unacknowledged packet, the alarm duration includes time for an acknowledgment to be received, and additionally, a kDelayedAckTimeout period to compensate for the delayed acknowledgment timer at the receiver.
+kDelayedAckTimeout is the expected delayed ACK timer.
+When there is exactly one unacknowledged packet, the alarm duration includes time for an acknowledgment to be received, and additionally, a kDelayedAckTimeout period to compensate for the delayed acknowledgment timer at the receiver.

 The RECOMMENDED value for kDelayedAckTimeout is 25ms.

+(TODO: Add negotiability of delayed ack timeout.)

 A PTO value of at least 2*SRTT ensures that the ACK is overdue.
 Using a PTO of exactly 1*SRTT may generate spurious probes, and 2*SRTT is simply the next